Lumi-supercomputer/lumi-userguide/docs/software/installing/container_wrapper.md

 ## Plain pip installations

-Sometimes you don't need a full blown conda environment or then you prefer pip to manage python installations.
+Sometimes you don't need a full-blown conda environment or then you prefer pip to manage python installations.
 For this case we can use:

 ```